matthewblain/crosstowntrail-web/cue-sheets/bike-north.md

 * Trail becomes rocky shoreline for short stretch, then resumes.
 * Continue past closed fishing pier.
 * Trail continues as path alongside road. (**Note: Resume route from detour above**)
-* Continue straight along this path past parking lot and **restrooms** to a very short path on the right that immediately leads to a zebra crossing of Harney Way.
+* Continue along path immediately adjacent to Harney Way.
+You will go past concrete traffic barriers and then a small parking lot.
+* **Do not miss this turn**: Stay on path next to road until you arrive at a zebra crossing on your right across from a large, orange condo complex.
 * Cross Harney Way at crosswalk.
 Proceed one block up Executive Park Blvd.
 * Proceed one block up Executive Park.
 * Turn left to remain on Executive Park.